Deeptanshuu/RAIT-INTERSHIP/README.md

 ### Project Setup:

-- [x] Organize project structure: Create separate directories for frontend and backend.
+- [ ] Organize project structure: Create separate directories for frontend and backend.
+- [ ] Set up MongoDB database and establish a connection with Mongoose.
-- [x] Create backend models for products and users (if authentication is implemented).
+- [ ] Create backend models for products and users (if authentication is implemented).
-- [x] Implement backend routes for product listing, user authentication, cart management, and checkout.
+- [ ] Implement backend routes for product listing, user authentication, cart management, and checkout.
-- [x] Add middleware for handling CORS, parsing JSON, etc.
+- [ ] Add middleware for handling CORS, parsing JSON, etc.
-- [x] Implement CRUD operations for products and users.
+- [ ] Implement CRUD operations for products and users.
-- [x] Secure the application using authentication middleware (optional).
+- [ ] Secure the application using authentication middleware (optional).

 ### Frontend Development:

-- [x] Create React components for product listings, shopping cart, authentication, search, and filters.
+- [ ] Create React components for product listings, shopping cart, authentication, search, and filters.
-- [x] Implement React Router for navigation between pages.
+- [ ] Implement React Router for navigation between pages.
-- [x] Set up state management (React Context or Redux) for the shopping cart.
+- [ ] Set up state management (React Context or Redux) for the shopping cart.
-- [x] Fetch product data from the backend API.
+- [ ] Fetch product data from the backend API.
-- [x] Implement features such as product search, filtering, and pagination.
+- [ ] Implement features such as product search, filtering, and pagination.
-- [x] Implement user authentication (optional).
+- [ ] Implement user authentication (optional).

 ### Shopping Cart Functionality:

-- [x] Create a shopping cart component to display added items and their details.
+- [ ] Create a shopping cart component to display added items and their details.
-- [x] Implement functionality to add and remove items from the cart.
+- [ ] Implement functionality to add and remove items from the cart.
-- [x] Display the total price in the cart.
+- [ ] Display the total price in the cart.

 ### Product Search and Filtering:

-- [x] Implement search functionality based on keywords.
+- [ ] Implement search functionality based on keywords.
-- [x] Add filters for categories, price range, etc.
+- [ ] Add filters for categories, price range, etc.

 ### Checkout Process (Optional):

-- [x] If implemented, create a checkout process that collects necessary information for order placement.
+- [ ] If implemented, create a checkout process that collects necessary information for order placement.

 ### Inventory Management (Optional):

-- [x] If implemented, track product availability and update the inventory.
+- [ ] If implemented, track product availability and update the inventory.

 ### Responsive Design:

-- [x] Ensure the application is responsive using CSS frameworks like Bootstrap or custom media queries.
+- [ ] Ensure the application is responsive using CSS frameworks like Bootstrap or custom media queries.

 ### Testing: